Cervicocranial syndrome: Pathophysiology

-Examples of Cervicocranial Syndrome Pathophysiology
+Examples of cervicocranial syndrome pathophysiology

 Chordoma

-The craniocervical junction region comprises C1 (Atlas), C2 (Axis) and the lower part of the skull: occipital bone.
+The craniocervical junction region comprises C1 (atlas), C2 (axis) and the lower part of the skull: occipital bone.
 In case of tumor: chordoma, in the craniocervical junction region, this leads to pressure on the cervical spinal nerves, which results in their improper functioning of the cervical spinal nerves.
 Hence, leading to symptoms of cervicocranial syndrome.
 To decompress the pressure on the nerves, the tumor is removed and the foramen through which the spinal nerve roots travel through is enlarged to allow the nerves to pass through so that symptoms of cervicocranial syndrome can be reduced and the nerves are sending signals.

-Atlanto-Occipital Assimilation
+Atlanto-occipital assimilation

 When the occipital bone and the atlas (C1) are fused together in a condition called atlanto-occipital assimilation, it causes improper functioning of the cervical spinal nerves due to the vascular compression.
 Surgical procedure can decompress the nerves and reduce symptoms.